rcghpge/annum-tab/README.md

 annum-tab is a research-driven machine learning repository for tabular data + NLP architectures with an implementation test focus on mathematical problem solving, symbolic reasoning, math-based vectorization, large language model (LLM) development, and Python R$D for FreeBSD and BSD systems.

-Based on the original work of Saxton et al., 2019, annum-tab is an extension of `annum-sdk`, a BSD-native software development kit designed for data science, Python development for the Python ecosystem on FreeBSD and BSD-like systems, and other domains.
+Based on the original work of Saxton et al., 2019, annum-tab is an extension of `annum-sdk`, a BSD-native software development kit designed for data science, Python development for the Python ecosystem on FreeBSD and BSD systems, and other domains.

 ---